thingwave/ArrowheadCore-Translator-Fiware/README.md

 not exist yet.
 An SQL script can be found at `common/config/create_arrowhead_logs.sql` to create the `logs` table.

 The project can also be run from an IDE for testing purposes.
 Just import the multi-module project as a maven project, and the IDE should find all the `pom.xml` files necessary to download the dependencies and start the core systems.
+IntelliJ IDEA specific run configurations (for insecure and secure mode separately) are also provided, including compound configurations, which can start all the core systems together, from the IDE.

 ### Ubuntu, Raspbian and other Debian based Linux distriutions
 An alternative method for installing a local Arrowhead Cloud on a